supershowwei/performance-counter-service/README.md

 ![](https://i.imgur.com/9Xq9A5I.png)
 5. Execute `PerformanceCounterService.exe start` to start `PerformanceCounterService`.
 ![](https://i.imgur.com/NE4Vrr1.png)
 6. Add a firewall `Inbound Rule`, default port is 9527.
-(We can change port number and performance counters in Web.Config.)
+(We can change port number and performance counters in PerformanceCounterService.exe.config.)

 ### How to use?